-No. Though the people behind Zepl are also the creators of Apache Zeppelin, Zepl is a separate platform expanding upon what we started doing with Apache Zeppelin.
+No. Though the people behind Zepl are also the creators of Apache Zeppelin, Zepl is a separate data science analytics platform expanding upon what we started doing with Apache Zeppelin.
 Zeppelin was created because we wanted something that could quickly and easily plug into various back-ends doing everything from data sourcing to visualization.
 But it was created for the individual in a localized environment.
 But analytics is not a one person job.
 It's iterative and usually goes through multiple rounds of back and forth between different people.
 Zepl is built this in mind.

-In addition to the broad spectrum data science facilities and gorgeous charting you have in Zeppelin, Zepl provides full enterprise collaborative features such as sharing, fine-grained, role-based access control, team management, comments, notifications, and much more.
+In addition to the broad spectrum data science facilities and gorgeous charting you have in Zeppelin, Zepl provides full enterprise collaboration features such as sharing, fine-grained, role-based access control, team management, comments, notifications, and much more.
 Zepl is built for more than just analytics.
 It's a collaborative analytics platform for the modern age.

 Yes.
 You can import or sync Jupyter notebooks stored in S3 or Github into Zepl.
 Once in Zepl, in addition to being able to view the notebook from any browser, you can clone the notebook, make edits, and execute the notebook directly within Zepl.

 Yes.
 You can connect multiple Zeppelin instances to Zepl.
 Simply click on the Create Space button from the main page, toggle on External Repository and select Zeppelin from the dropdown menu that appears.
 All the notebooks in your Zeppelin instance will be sync-ed and available to view in the new Zepl Space.
 At this point you can clone, edit, execute and share the notebooks.